isomerpages/cris-nhic/_joint-medtech-grants/Joint MedTech Grants/SingHealth.md

 I. Only investigators/researchers&nbsp;**primarily employed**&nbsp;in SingHealth and her member institutions are encouraged to apply provided the following criteria are fulfilled:

 1. Principal Investigators (PIs) with previous MedTech research funding (irrespective of funding source) of

-asdas
-sadasd
-asdasd
-sadas